 As I mentioned earlier, opt simple for a logo.
-You don’t need the entire company mission statement in the logo, just a feeling or thought that you want your readers to feel when they see your design.
+You don’t need the entire company mission statement in the logo.
+A logo needs just an impression that you want people to feel when they see your design.

 Creating an overlay for a logo or other image.

 On the left-hand side click on the butterfly.
 The butterfly image is for the overlay.
 You can choose to add your own overlay, something from a picture you took, or maybe something you already designed with PicMonkey and you can upload it to use.
-Don’t steal images from other people if you are using this for your website, use something of your own or an overlay provided by PicMonkey.
+Don’t steal images from other people.
+Use an image of your own or an overlay provided by PicMonkey.
 Design your own image that matches your brand.

 I am using a circle from the “Geometric” box in PicMonkey’s overlays.
 Click on “Geometric” and the shapes are shown in the image are the ones you can choose from in the Geometric section.

 You can experiment with all of the overlays and find the one that best fits your brand.
 When you click on the overlay of your choice, it will appear on your banner.
-Just as you resized the text by dragging the corner of the text box, you can resize your overlay by dragging a corner.
+The overlay can be resized by dragging a corner.

 Resizing the overlay image and choosing your colors.

-I made the circle my desired size, but now I want to change the color, possibly fade it a little bit, and put it behind the text so that I can see both the circle and the text.
+I made the circle my desired size.
+Now I want to change the color, and possibly fade it a little bit.
+I will put it behind the text so that I can see both the circle and the text.
 Using the “Text Overlay Pop up Box” I decide that I want to keep Color 1 and change Color 2.
-I will point my mouse at the black in the box of Color 2 and click and a color picker will populate.
+Pointing the mouse at the black in the box of Color 2, click and a color picker will populate.

 Knowing your color numbers is a great time-saving tip!

 Now my circle is green, just the color I wanted it.
-If I wanted to fade the color I could use the slider in the “Overlay” Pop up box, I would slide the circle along the line to the right, the same way as one of the options to change text size.
+To fade the color use the slider in the “Overlay” Pop up box.
+Slide the circle along the line to the right to fade the color.

 Lastly, I want to put the circle behind the letters G and O. I right clicked and the grey box populated.
 What I will next choose to put the green circle behind my letters is the “Send to Back” option.

-So now that my blog title and logo are incorporated into my banner, I just have to add my tagline.
+So now that the blog title and logo are incorporated into my banner, add the tagline.
 I once again will add text exactly the way I did with the blog title.
-I use a different font for the tagline than I do for the blog title because I think it stands out more and looks more interesting.
-I don’t use a random font but one that I have on my branding board.

-You can change the canvas color (white background) by typing in the color number or choosing a color from the rainbow-colored color picker.
-If you want to save the canvas as transparent, just check the box marked “Transparent Canvas” and save your banner as a .png and not a .jpg.
+Change the canvas color (white background) by typing in the color number or from the rainbow-colored color picker.
+To save the canvas as transparent, check the box marked “Transparent Canvas” and save your banner as a .png.

 When you have the canvas color that you want, click apply and you’re all finished.
 You can save your banner anywhere you want, your computer, Dropbox, etc.

-I like to save a copy of my designs in PicMonkey’s Hub because all of the elements are not merged together and I can easily change anything I want at any time without having to start over.
+Save a copy of your designs in PicMonkey’s Hub.
+In the hub all of the elements are not merged together.
+You can easily change anything you want at any time without having to start over.

 So there you go!
 That is exactly how you create a blog banner using PicMonkey.
 I hope you enjoyed learning how to create a blog banner with this tutorial.
-I definitely suggest giving the free premium trial a go, you won’t be disappointed!
+Give the premium trial a go and you won’t be disappointed!